-City of Mount Gambier has today reopened a further section of trail in the Crater Lakes precinct with access reinstated to the path leading to Centenary Tower from the Elliot Drive car park side.
+City of Mount Gambier has today reopened a further section of trail in the Crater Lakes precinct with access reinstated to the path leading to Centenary Tower from the Elliott Drive car park side.

 Works to remove fire affected trees within the blue gum trails commenced this week, and this area remains closed, along with the crater rim between the stairs and the other side of Centenary Tower.